The total absolute curvature of submanifolds with singularities: The - and -dimensional cases

 holds.
 Moreover, if $\Sigma_{\gamma}$ is not empty, then the total absolute curvature of $\gamma$ is equal to $2$ if and only if $\# \Sigma_{\gamma}$ is equal to $2$ and the image of $\gamma$ is a line segment. \end{corollary}

-If the singular set $\Sigma_{\gamma}$ is empty, that is, $\gamma$ is a regular curve, then Corollary \ref{cor:fenchel} is equivalent to Fenchel's theorem \cite{Fenchel1929, Fenchel1951}.
-Furthermore, by Proposition \ref{prop:generalized-cusp}, the frontal $\gamma$ is co-orientable if and only if $\#\Sigma_{\gamma}$ is an even integer.
+If the singular set $\Sigma_{\gamma}$ is empty, that is, $\gamma$ is a regular curve, then Corollary~\ref{cor:fenchel} is equivalent to Fenchel's theorem \cite{Fenchel1929, Fenchel1951}.
+Furthermore, the frontal $\gamma$ is co-orientable if and only if $\#\Sigma_{\gamma}$ is an even integer.
+Indeed, since $\lambda$ changes its sign at each generalized cusp, the number of generalized cusps is even.
 Hence, if the singular set $\Sigma_{\gamma}$ is not empty, $\# \Sigma_{\gamma}$ is greater than or equal to $2$.
 In \cite{HTY}, the total absolute curvature of non-co-orientable closed frontals is investigated.